Team GB 50p was issued to support Team GB when they compete in the Tokyo Olympic Games in 2020.

 The 2020 TEAM GB 50p is set to become one of the most sought-after of UK coins, with British coin collectors paying premium prices for BUNC coins on eBay.

-It may even knock the Kew Gardens 50p (2009 edition) off the number one slot that it has held for many years as the best coin to have in your UK coin collection.
+It may even knock the Kew Gardens 50p (2009 edition) off the number one spot that it has held for many years as the best coin to have in your UK coin collection.

 What is the 2020 TEAM GB 50p coin?

-This 50p coin was released to celebrate the 2020 Summer Olympics due to be hold in Tokyo, Japan.
+This 50p coin was released to celebrate the 2020 Summer Olympics due to be held in Tokyo, Japan.
 The 2020 Summer Olympics it currently scheduled to begin on Friday, 23rd July 2021 and ends on Sunday the 8th of August 2021.
+2021 Team Gb 50p coins were released in June 2021.

 Is it an error coin?